Letting us know that you are pregnant or breast-feeding

 IRR99 specifies that once a pregnancy has been declared, the radiation dose to the foetus as a result of the expectant user’s work with radiation must not exceed 1 mSv.
 This is the same as the annual dose limit for people who are not classified radiation workers, including most ISIS users.
 Annual doses actually received by ISIS users are much lower than this.
 We issue personal radiation dosimeters to all users and the vast majority receive no more than 10 µSv per visit – this is the lowest dose which the dosimeters can detect.

 We also put monthly dosimeters in all instrument cabins, and results from these show that the average dose rate in any cabin during a user cycle is less than 0.5 µSv h-1.

 From these results, we can be confident that someone entering the experimental halls and working in the cabin for the duration of an experiment will not receive a significant dose.

 However, it is more difficult to ensure that doses are kept this low for someone who is handling active samples.
-For this reason, we do not normally allow pregnant women to work directly with radioactive material, and we specify in the risk assessment that your work in the experimental halls should be restricted to the cabins and walkways.
+For this reason, we do not normally allow pregnant users to work directly with radioactive material, and we specify in the risk assessment that your work in the experimental halls should be restricted to the cabins and walkways.

 If you are breast-feeding, the only additional precaution required for your work at ISIS is that you should not work with unsealed radioactive sources (for example, active powder samples), in order to limit the risk of accidentally inhaling or ingesting radioactive material.